+You need a small amount of fat in your diet for healthy functioning.
+Oils and fats supply calories and essential fats and help your body absorb fat-soluble vitamins such as A, D, E and K. The type of fat is just as important for health as the total amount of fat consumed.
 That's why it's important to choose healthier unsaturated fats.
 Eating too much and the wrong kinds of fats, such as saturated and trans fats, may raise unhealthy LDL cholesterol and lower healthy HDL cholesterol.
-This imbalance can increase your risk of high blood pressure, narrowing of the arteries (atherosclerosis), heart attack and stroke.
+This imbalance can increase your risk of high blood pressure, hardeing of the arteries (atherosclerosis), heart attack and stroke.

 These have been shown to improve blood cholesterol levels.
-They're found in olive oil, canola oil, peanut oil, non-hydrogenated margarine, avocados and some nuts such as almonds, pistachios, cashews, pecans and hazelnuts.
+They're found in:

 These fats can lower bad cholesterol levels (LDL cholesterol).
 One type of polyunsaturated fat is omega-3, which can help prevent clotting of blood, reducing the risk of stroke and also helps lower triglycerides, a type of blood fat linked to heart disease.
-The best sources of omega-3 fat are cold-water fish such as mackerel, sardines, herring, rainbow trout and salmon, as well as canola and soybean oils, omega-3 eggs, flaxseed, walnuts, pecans and pine nuts.
+The best sources of omega-3 fat are:

 Another type of polyunsaturated fat is omega-6.
 It helps lower LDL cholesterol, but in large amounts it's thought to also lower the good HDL cholesterol.
 Eat it in moderation.
 Omega-6 is found in safflower, sunflower and corn oils, non-hydrogenated margarine and nuts such as almonds, pecans, brazil nuts and sunflower seeds.
 It is also in many prepared meals.